- Career advice

-Career planning is an essential part of what you do when you are thinking about a new career, or you would like to progress in the career you are in.
+If you are thinking about a new career or if you would like to progress in the career you are in, take a step towards achieving your goals by setting out a career plan.

 An action plan is a series of steps that can take you towards your goal.
-Action plans can help you to work towards your target and stay on track.
-Sometimes working towards a far-off target can seem impossible.
-Action plans can break things down into manageable pieces.
+Action plans can help you to work towards your target and stay on track by breaking your ambitions down into manageable pieces.